Military

 Many of the opposition parties that were suppressed inside the country were reorganized abroad.
 In 1987 more than a dozen political parties were active among the Iranian exile communities in Western Europe, the United States, and Iraq.
 All of these parties belonged to one of four broad ideological groups: monarchists, democrats, Islamicists, and Marxists.
 With the notable exception of the Mojahedin and the ethnic Kurdish parties, the expatriate opposition parties eschewed the use of political violence to achieve their shared goal of overthrowing the regime in Tehran.

-The Islamic Republican Party was the dominant party until political parties were banned in 1987.
-Political parties were again legalized in 1998.
-However, official political activity was permitted only to groups that accept the principle of political rule known as velayat-e faqih, literally, the guardianship of the faqih (religious jurist), better known as the Supreme Leader.
-Allegiances, still based on special interests and patronage, remained fluid.
+Elections for the legislative assembly have been held every four years since 1980.
 In 1998, 18 parties joined in a broad coalition called the Second of Khordad coalition.
 All were reformist parties that supported the political and economic proposals of President Mohammad Khatami.
 In the early 2000s, internal differences over specific economic policies hampered the coalition's effectiveness.
 During that period, the conservatives were more united, despite the existence of several major conservative parties.
 The Islamic Iran Builders Council (known as Abadgaran) emerged as a powerful conservative coalition beginning in 2003, leading the conservatives to victory in the 2004 parliamentary elections and the 2005 presidential election.
 Conservatives also prevailed in the 2008 parliamentary elections.

-Formal political parties were described as a relatively new phenomenon in Iran and most conservatives still preferred to work through political pressure groups rather than parties, and often political parties or coalitions were formed prior to elections and disbanded soon thereafter.
+Formal political parties were a relatively new phenomenon in Iran and most conservatives still preferred to work through political pressure groups rather than parties, and often political parties or coalitions were formed prior to elections and disbanded soon thereafter.